 Under the Horizontal Plan local menu selection "Options | Graduated Symbols", the graduated symbols can be switched 'ON' and 'OFF', toggled through three available shapes (circle, square and bar), the symbols' minimum and maximum size controlled, the type of fill selected, as well as the grid allowed to be plotted on the top of the graduated symbols.
-Please note that the Graduated Symbols option is not available with MIKE 11 result files.
+Please note that the Graduated Symbols option is not available for the res11 file format.